On some subclasses of circular-arc catch digraphs: Proper circular-arc catch digraph

-In the following Theorem we present the first characterization Theorem for a proper circular-arc catch digraph.
+In the following theorem we present characterization of a proper circular-arc catch digraph.

 \begin{thm} Let $G=(V,E)$ be a simple digraph.
-Then $G$ is a proper circular-arc catch digraph if and only if \begin{enumerate} \item The augmented adjacency matrix of $G$ satisfies circular ones property along rows and columns of it.
-Lets call the transformed matrix by $B$.
+Then $G$ is a proper circular-arc catch digraph if and only if \begin{enumerate} \item The augmented adjacency matrix $A(G)$ of $G$ satisfies circular $1$'s property along rows and columns of it.
+Let $B$ be the transformed matrix obtained by permuting rows and columns of $A(G)$, where $1$'s in each row and column of $B$ are circular.